ConstantRobotics-Ltd/VStabiliser/README.md

     /// should add this offset to next processed video frame. float instantAOffset{0.0f};
     /// Algorithm type.
 Default values:
     /// 0 - 2D type 1.
-Stabilisation only on horizonatal and vertical.
+Stabilisation only on horizontal and vertical.
     /// 1 - 2D type 2.
-Stabilisation only on horizonatal and vertical.
+Stabilisation only on horizontal and vertical.
     /// 2 - 3D.
 Stabilisation on horizontal and vertical + rotation.
     /// Particular implementation can have unique values. int type{2};